kivikakk/vyxos/README.md

 A description of the basic layout follows.

 * [`flake.nix`](flake.nix) — entrypoint.
-I use 24.05 on Darwin and unstable on NixOS.
-Load common config, our modules, host-specific config, and Home Manager.
+I use unstable on both Darwin and NixOS.
+Load common config, our modules, host-specific config, Home Manager, and custom jj build.
 * [`common.nix`](common.nix) — enables `nix` (or "nix3"), flakes, and flake repl.
 Ensures `git` is in the system closure, since it's needed for building flakes.
 * [`modules`](modules/default.nix) — root of VyxOS modules.
 Host data is loaded from [`hosts.toml`](hosts.toml), which supplies values used all over.
   * [`modules/secrets`](modules/secrets/default.nix) — secrets management.
 Provides a simple interface to [sops-nix] and installs SSH public and private keys.
 Secrets are stored in `private/` and encrypted with sops-nix.